 ABOUT ME

-In addition to a lot of photographic and technical understanding, wildlife photography usually also requires a lot of patience and background knowledge of the different habitats and behavior of animals in order to achieve good pictures.
+In addition to a lot of photographic and technical understanding, wildlife photography usually also requires a lot of patience and background knowledge of the different habitats and behaviour of animals to achieve good pictures.
 Please always have one thing in mind: nature always comes first!
 For a good photo, it is definitely not worth disturbing or endangering any kind.

 Vandermeerfotografie adheres to the following rules of conduct and personal experience: